 Sailing in Croatia

 Croatia is known as one of the most popular boat holiday destinations in Europe.
 She is in the proud possession of 1187 islands and a 5385 km coastline!
 Therefore, there are enough places to be discovered and the possible boating itineraries are endless.
-The climate of Croatia lends itself perfectly for sailing.
+Furthermore, the climate of Croatia lends itself perfectly for sailing.
 With an average temperature of 26 degrees Celsius from June till September and during the day a dominant northwest wind (mistral) of 2-4 Bft, comfortable sailing is guaranteed.

 Day 1: Marina Kastela – Bobovišća

 Day one has arrived and it is time to prepare for departure from the port of Kaštel Gomilica, Marina Kastela.
-Within 200 meters of this port you can find a supermarket (Konzum), ideal for buying all the supplies.
+Within 200 meters of this port you can find a supermarket (Konzum), which is ideal for buying all the supplies.
 Prepare your purchases well and take enough water with you!

 When all preparations have been made it is time to set sail towards Bobovišća.
-The distance is around 13 n.m., it is recommended to sail around the peninsula of Park Šuma Marjan and then sail further south.
-Bobovišća is famous for its beautiful bay that is almost a kilometer long and splits in two at a given time.
+The distance is around 13 n.m. and it is recommended to sail around the peninsula of Park Šuma Marjan and then sail further south.
+Furthermore, Bobovišća is famous for its beautiful bay that is almost a kilometer long and splits in two at a given time.
 Anchorages are available and the restaurant are good.
 Bobovišća is very picturesque and quiet.

 Day 2: Bobovišća – Bol